UriyaHarpeness/nonogram/README.md

 * Big thanks to [Valgrind](https://valgrind.org/) for their dynamic analysis tool, which helped me solve segmentation faults when trying to add features and optimizations.

+* I thank [Web Paint-By-Number](https://webpbn.com/) for their simple API and many nonograms that helps keeping the nonograms new and interesting.